Samaje Perine: Cincinnati Bengals (second stint)

-On April 28, 2020, Perine was claimed off waivers by the Cincinnati Bengals.
+On April 28, 2020, Perine was claimed off waivers by the Bengals.
 In Week 8 of the 2020 season, against the Tennessee Titans, he scored his first touchdown since Week 11 of the 2017 season.
 In Week 16, against the Houston Texans, he had 13 carries for 95 rushing yards and two rushing touchdowns in the 37–31 victory.
 Perine finished the season with 63 rushes for 301 yards and three touchdowns, averaging 4.8 yards per carry.
 He re-signed on a two-year contract with the Bengals on March 24, 2021.

 In the 2021 season, Perine had a backup role to former Oklahoma teammate Joe Mixon.
 He finished with 55 carries for 246 rushing yards and one rushing touchdown to go along with 27 receptions for 196 receiving yards and one receiving touchdown.
 In the AFC Championship against the Kansas City Chiefs, he had a 41-yard touchdown reception from Joe Burrow in the second quarter.
-The Bengals were down 21–3 at the time of the touchdown and it helped begin a comeback victory.
+The Bengals were down 21–3 at the time of the touchdown and it helped begin a comeback victory to advance to the Super Bowl.
+In Super Bowl LVI, Perine recorded two carries, each for no gain, in the 23–20 loss to the Los Angeles Rams.

 The 2022 season followed with Perine continuing to back up Mixon, though after he sustained a concussion during the Week 11 game against the Pittsburgh Steelers, Perine would fill in as starter for the next two weeks.
-He finished with 394 rushing yards and 2 rushing touchdowns, and a career high 287 receiving yards and 4 receiving touchdowns.
+He finished with 394 rushing yards and two rushing touchdowns, and a career high 287 receiving yards and four receiving touchdowns.

 Denver Broncos

 On March 16, 2023, the Denver Broncos signed Perine to a two-year contract.
+In the 2023 season, Perine appeared in 17 games and started once.
+He finished with 53 carries for 238 rushing yards and one rushing touchdown to go with 50 receptions for 455 receiving yards.
+On August 27, 2024, the Broncos released Perine.

+Kansas City Chiefs

+On August 28, 2024, the Kansas City Chiefs signed Perine to a one-year, $1.5 million contract.
+In the 2024 season, Perine had 20 carries for 92 rushing yards and one rushing touchdown to go with 28 receptions for 322 receiving yards and one receiving touchdown.
+He played in Super Bowl LIX, recording one carry for eight yards in the 40–22 loss to the Eagles.

+Cincinnati Bengals (third stint)

+On March 13, 2025, Perine was officially signed back to the Bengals on a two-year contract worth $3.8 million.